Barbarossa (film): Plot

 "Italy.
 12th century AD.
 Northern Italy is ruled over by a German Emperor: Frederick I Hohenstaufen, known as 'Barbarossa'.
 His dream is to conquer also Central and Southern Italy, thus reviving the ancient empire founded by Charlemagne.
 But in the North a young man from Milan has formed an army of 900 young men from different cities: the 'Company of Death'.
 This young man's name is Alberto Giussano.
 His dream is to defeat the Emperor and to regain freedom for the Northern lands."

 The Emperor Barbarossa is out hunting when he is attacked by a wild boar, but is saved by a young boy.
 Rather, he is the boy's Emperor, Frederick Hohenstaufen, better known as Barbarossa.
 With this the boy introduces himself as Alberto da Giussano, son of Giovanni; the grateful emperor gives Alberto his imperial dagger inscribed with his name.

 A few years later, in the German city of Würzburg, Barbarossa is going to see Hildegard von Bingen, the great seër.
 He plans to marry for the second time.
 The seër says that the wedding is blessed.
 Then she says Frederick of Swabia's name will be remembered for centuries, but to beware of the scythe which will bring defeat and water for it will bring his death.

 At the wedding, Henry, Duke of Saxony, is marrying a young French girl.

 The story cuts to Milan where Evandro calls over to the now grown Alberto and tells him to get onto his cart because they must reach the river before dawn.
 They reach the river and start to load their goods onto a boat there.
 Lodigiani soldiers arrive and say the merchants crossed through their territory in the night and now they must pay their dues.
-Evandro pulls a knife and slits the throat of the soldier next to him then Alberto and his companions slay the other soldiers but Alberto is in the fighting.
+Evandro pulls a knife and slits the throat of the soldier next to him then Alberto and his companions slay the other soldiers but Alberto is injured during the fighting.
 His horse brings him back home where two beautiful women, the blonde Tessa and her brunette sister, sister Eleonora.
 The brunette kisses Alberto's face while he is still unconscious.

 Two emissaries from Lodi come to Barbarossa to tell him that the city of Milan is trying to dominate them.
 Lodi has always been loyal to the Emperor and now they ask him for his help.
 Barbarossa says he doesn't want to use any force right now on Milan.
 He says he will write a letter to Milan and the two emissaries will take it to them.